The Edna Farnsworth Grave

 Aged 20 years

 The grave is delineated by marble kerbing.
-Attached to granite corners posts is a low fence made of pipes.
-An image of two birds sitting on a bird bath that looks like a flower was carved into a marble slab which covers the grave.
-To this day it remains one of the more distinctive graves in Ross Bay Cemetery.
-It is unclear who paid for the grave, but speculation is that it was either Edna’s lover John Croft, his half- brother, Henry, who had previously bailed John out of trouble, or Edna’s possible sister/ half sister, boss/friend, Della Wentworth.
+A low pipe fence is attached to granite corner posts.
+A marble slab covering the grave is carved with an image of two birds sitting on a birdbath shaped like a flower.
+To this day, it remains one of the more distinctive graves in Ross Bay Cemetery.
+It is unclear who paid for the grave, but speculation has centred on Edna’s lover, John Croft; his half-brother, Henry, who had previously bailed John out of trouble; or Edna’s possible sister, half-sister, employer, and friend, Della Wentworth.

 Sources: